Get Started

 • documenting every private detail

-• inventing invariants that are not actually enforced
+• inventing invariants that aren’t actually enforced

 1. Add sidecars to a few high-value units in one subsystem.